syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 ### Worksheet customization

-SfDataGrid provides support to export to already existing file or worksheet.
+The SfDataGrid provides support to export to an already existing file or worksheet.

-In the below code snippet, worksheet is created and passed to `ExportToExcel` method.
-In the same way, you can open already existing excel also using `XlsIO`.
+In the following code sample, the worksheet is created and passed to the `ExportToExcel` method.
+In the same way, open an already existing excel using `XlsIO`.

 {% tabs %}
 {% highlight c# %}